hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 //Here i is the name of the variable.
 Type of the variable is int.

 package main
-var packageLevelScope int =12 // this variable acessible from the main package var GlobalLevelScope int =13 // this variable accessible from anywhere func main() {
+var packageLevelScope int =12 // this variable accessible from the main package var GlobalLevelScope int =13 // this variable accessible from anywhere func main() {
 	var blockLevelScope int=15 // this variable only accessible from main function